michaelsboost/PropForge/README.md

     /*
     === TODOS ===

-    1. 📈 Zoom Logic:
-      - Allow user to zoom out far enough to see SL/TP even if off-screen

-    2. 📱 Mobile Interactions:
-      - Make SL & TP draggable on mobile

-    3. 🤖 Bot Strategy Visualizer:
+    1. 🤖 Bot Strategy Visualizer:
       - Show how strategies (ICT, FVG, Price Action, etc.) would behave on the current chart

-    4. 🧩 Drawing Tools:
+    2. 🧩 Drawing Tools:
       - Support for trendlines, support/resistance, channels, and custom drawings (like TradingView) */